xyliatgithub/IntroInfoSec-2025/Lab4_New/readme.md

 # Lab Assignment 4
-In this lab assignment, you will need to complete the RSA Public-Key Encryption and Signature Lab module of the SEED Labs using Ubuntu 16.04 VM.
-The learning objective of this lab is for students to gain the first-hand experience on the RSA algorithm and the X.509 digital certificate.
+In this lab assignment, you will need to complete the Adversarial Attacks Against Machine Learning Based SpamFilters Lab module using Google Colab.
+The learning objective of this lab is for students to gain the first-hand experience on the machine learning based spam filters and corresponding adversarial attacks.
 Coding experience is recommended, so you might want to work with someone with programming backgrounds.

 ## Environment Setup